ETV Bharat / international

 New Delhi: Among the issues that are likely to come up when Prime Minister Narendra Modi holds bilateral discussions with visiting Maldives President Mohamed Muizzu here on Monday is the opening of an Indian consulate general in Addu City in the Indian Ocean archipelago nation.

-Though in a small archipelago nation like Maldives, countries do not maintain separate consulates apart from their embassies or high commissions in capital city Male, India has been keen to open a consulate general in Addu City for quite some time now.
+Though in a small archipelago nation like Maldives, countries do not maintain separate consulates apart from their embassies or high commissions in the capital city Male, India has been keen to open a consulate general in Addu City for quite some time now.

-In fact, the Union Cabinet approved the opening of a consulate general in Addu City way back in May 2021.
+The Union Cabinet approved the opening of a consulate general in Addu City way back in May 2021.
 However, this has not materialised till now.

-An official release issued at the time of cabinet approval stated that opening of a Consulate General in Addu City will help augment India’s diplomatic presence in the Maldives and make it commensurate with the existing and aspired level of engagement.
+An official release issued at the time of cabinet approval stated that the opening of a Consulate General in Addu City will help augment India’s diplomatic presence in the Maldives and make it commensurate with the existing and aspired level of engagement.

 “India and Maldives share ethnic, linguistic, cultural, religious and commercial links steeped in antiquity,” it stated.
 “Maldives occupies an important place in the 'Neighbourhood First Policy' and the 'SAGAR’ (Security and Growth for All in the Region) vision of the Government of India.”